Cost of Living in Jackson, MS

 Jackson for Different Lifestyles

-Retirees: Jackson is recognized as a retirement-friendly destination.
-While the tax situation in Mississippi requires careful planning, the overall cost structure and local amenities make it an attractive option for retirees seeking a comfortable lifestyle.
-With healthcare costs averaging $380 per month and housing at $750, retirees on a fixed budget can plan with reasonable confidence.
+Retirees: Jackson earns its reputation as a retirement-friendly destination.
+While the tax picture in Mississippi requires some planning, the overall cost structure and local amenities create a solid foundation for a comfortable retirement.
+Monthly healthcare costs of $380 and housing at 26 percent of the budget let retirees plan with confidence.

 Is Jackson, MS Right for You?